How we use information about you - Fair Processing Notice

-Everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
-You do not need to give a reason to see your data, but you may be charged a fee (of up to £50.)
+Everybody has the right to see, or have a copy, of data we hold that can identify you.
+Under special circumstances, some information may be withheld.

 Further information about your rights and how to request your personal information is available on the Information Commissioner’s website.

 All records held by the CCG will be kept and destroyed in line with our Records Management Policy which is available here.

 There may be circumstances where it is necessary to share information about you with other authorities, for example, when required by law, court order or where there are specific concerns about a vulnerable adult or child or to report a notifiable disease.

 There are national services such as the National Cancer Screening Programme that collect and hold information from across the NHS in order to contact you about services such as cervical, breast or bowel cancer screening.